loc-codes/Card-Churner/README.md

 ## Overview

 The Card Churner project is designed to assist those interested in the practice of card churning, a technique where individuals sign up for credit cards to avail of promotional offers and rewards, and then potentially close them after reaping the benefits.

+This project is for Australian offers and rewards systems.

 This project automates the process by scraping [rwrds.com.au](rwrds.com.au) website for Qantas and gift card reward offers, computing important metrics, and highlighting the most lucrative offers.
 The result is an easily digestible HTML file with top offers.

 ## Context on Card Churning